allisonsm/ACNH-Villager-Popularity/Analysis.md

 The **most popular** combination is a Male, Smug, Cat, Libra!
 The **least popular** combination is a Female, Snooty, Goat, Capricorn!

+While this seems interesting, it doesn't tell us much more than our overall ranking.
+There are 391 combinations, which is only a few less than our total # of villager count.

+## Conclusion

+From our analysis, we can determine certain attributes give a villager a higher chance of being popular within the ACNH community.

+-   *Female* villagers are overall more likely to be popular.
+This rings true in our personality analysis, where we see *Big Sister*, *Normal*, and *Peppy* villagers are more likely to be popular.
+Female *Snooty* villagers, and male *Cranky* & *Jock* villagers are least likely to be popular.

+-   The most popular animal is an *Octopus*, which is also the rarest animal.
+However, we cannot determine any further correlation between our top 3 most/least popoular animals and their rarity. *Deer* and *Wolf* animals are also likely to be popular, while *Gorilla*, *Pig*, and *Mouse* villagers are least likely to be popular.

+-   *Leo* is the most common Zodiac sign, and *Pisces* is the least common sign.
+Interestingly, *Pisces* is also the most popular sign, with *Aquarius* at a close second.
+Additionally *Scorpio* and *Leo* are the least popular signs.
+This shows us there is some correlation between a Zodiac signs rarity and popularity.

+Going forward, I hope to further analyze this dataset to see what other attributes may contribute to a villager's popularity.